There are three times each year that the seasons give me a chance to feel refreshed and invigorated.

 MORE TO COME!

-In my next video, I’ll talk you through Evernote’s different accounts levels and how it’s laid out in a little more detail.
+In my next video, I’ll talk you through Evernote’s different account levels and how it’s laid out in a little more detail.
 I’ll demonstrate its amazing search-ability, show you why I believe tags are a better way to organize than notebooks and walk through a few integrated apps.

 Let me know how it’s going and any questions you may have for upcoming posts/videos by commenting below.